smileix/fal-ad/datasets/ADReSSo21/diagnosis/README.md

 prediction sub-task.
 The segmented prediction and speech-only sub-tasks will be assessed separately.

 **Please note that the original dataset can only be obtained by applying on its hosting platform (https://talkbank.org/dementia/ADReSSo-2021/index.html).
-Here, we only provide the augmented data generated using voice conversion**
+Here, we only provide the augmented data generated using voice conversion，and the code related to voice conversion will be published after our acceptance of another journal paper**